the-ahuja-lab/SynGlue/README.md

 ## 🚀 Features

 - **Generative AI Models**: Leverage AI to design and optimize PROTACs and Multitargeting Molecules.
-- **ALgorithm** : Fast Fragment Based TRIE data storage algorithm.
+- **Algorithm** : Fast Fragment Based TRIE data storage algorithm.
 - **Polypharmacology**: Classify molecules based on type and target mapping.
 - **Flexible API**: Easily integrate SynGlue into your workflows with a RESTful API powered by FastAPI.
 - **Cheminformatics Support**: Tools for molecular representation, manipulation, and analysis powered by RDKit.
-- **Modular Design**: SynGlue is built with multiple modules to perform tasks like browsing, computing , annotating, mapping  and molecules.
+- **Modular Design**: SynGlue is built with multiple modules to perform tasks like browsing, computing , annotating, mapping target  and designing modalities molecules like PROTACs and multitarget molcules.

 # Installation
 You can install SynGlue using any of the following methods.